vikashmadhow/esql/src/main/resources/esql-language-definition.md

  * ESQL statements can be divided into two groups: statements for defining
  * and altering database structures (such as tables and columns) and those
  * for querying and manipulating the data in those structures (select, insert, etc.).
- * select is the only statement for querying data while there are 3 different
+ * select is the only translation for querying data while there are 3 different
  * statements for modifying data (insert, update and delete) which are grouped
  * into modify statements.
  */